 318+ is considered a good score for Civil Engineers.

 For Environmental engineering and other related programs, 315+ is considered a good score.

-However, it is also very important to get a good score in Analytical Writing for Social Sciences programs.
+However, getting a good score in Analytical Writing for Social Sciences programs is also very important.
 Aim to get 4.5+ in analytical writing, or approximately the 82nd percentile.
-For graduate programs, Verbal Reasoning scores hold more importance than Quantitative Reasoning ones.
+Verbal Reasoning scores hold more importance for graduate programs than Quantitative Reasoning ones.

 English and Education Programs